jimdigriz/winci/README.md

-Build sMicrosoft Windows images for CI with the VirtIO drivers installed and remote access enabled (WinRM, SSH and RDP).
+Build Microsoft Windows images for CI with the VirtIO drivers installed and remote access enabled (WinRM, SSH and RDP).

 This work was sponsored by [InkBridge Networks](https://inkbridgenetworks.com/).